The Legend of the Pale Mountains or Dolomites

 LEGENDS of the Dolomites

-The stark, majestic contours of the Dolomites and their mysterious forests and little villages scattered among valleys, rivers and high pastures, seem to have come straight out of a book of fairy tales peopled by Kings, knights, damsels, witches and woodland sprites.
+The stark, majestic contours of the Dolomites and their mysterious forests and little villages scattered among valleys, rivers and high pastures, seem to have come straight out of a book of fairy tales peopled by Kings, knights, damsels, salvans [A quaint, mysterious dwarf-like mountain folk] and woodland sprites.

 Countless legends have grown up in the shadow of these mountains, inspired by religious feelings and by observation of the natural landscape and influenced by the stories told by the balladeers.
 The Dolomites must surely, in the popular imagination, be inhabited by the creatures of fables.